HEMANTHRAJA7/virtual_r/README.md

 # Virtual_r

-The website is live on https://virtual-r-neon.vercel.app/
+The website is live at https://virtual-r-neon.vercel.app/

 This is a landing page for a virtual reality software company.